clulab/gentlenlp/docs/before.md

 ## Part-of-speech Tagging

-For the part-of-speech tagging with recurrent neural networks we used the Spanish AnCora dataset that is included in the [Universal Dependencies version 2.10 dataset](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-4758/ud-treebanks-v2.10.tgz?sequence=1&isAllowed=y).
-Because its license allows redistribution, we copied this dataset at this location: https://github.com/clulab/gentlenlp/tree/main/notebooks/data/UD_Spanish-AnCora](https://github.com/clulab/gentlenlp/tree/main/notebooks/data/UD_Spanish-AnCora), which is the location expected by the notebook that implements part-of-speech tagging.
+For part-of-speech tagging with recurrent neural networks we used the Spanish AnCora dataset that is included in the [Universal Dependencies version 2.10 dataset](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-4758/ud-treebanks-v2.10.tgz?sequence=1&isAllowed=y).
+Because its license allows redistribution, we copied this dataset at this location: [https://github.com/clulab/gentlenlp/tree/main/notebooks/data/UD_Spanish-AnCora](https://github.com/clulab/gentlenlp/tree/main/notebooks/data/UD_Spanish-AnCora), which is the location expected by the notebook that implements part-of-speech tagging.
 Please see the [dataset's README](https://github.com/clulab/gentlenlp/blob/main/notebooks/data/UD_Spanish-AnCora/README.md) for more details, including the appropriate citation if you use this dataset in research publications.